KxSystems/docs/docs/learn/tour/tables.md

 The hidden file `.d` lists the columns in the order they appear in the table.

-The principle advantages of saving data in this way is that it allows for on-demand access to data in the columns required to perform a query.
-Limiting the required I/O for a query in this way allows us to deal with larger data volumes than binary tables or in-memory tables.
+The main advantage of this data saving method is that it enables on-demand access to specific columns needed for a query.
+By reducing the I/O required for queries, you can handle larger data volumes more efficiently than with binary or in-memory tables.

-Persisting a splayed table is very similar to persisting a binary file, the key difference being that the supplied path should be a directory rather than a file
+Persisting a splayed table is very similar to persisting a binary file, the key difference being that the supplied path should be a directory rather than a file.

 ```q
 q)N:1000000